viviRbi/vyNote/readme.md

 9. List the integrity constraints

-10. Define the word “schema”
+10. Define the word Â“schemaÂ”

 11. What is a candidate key?
 What about a surrogate key?